Peterskhan/DFXObjectpool/README.md

 ### Personal comments
 I will update the code as I work on it, and make modifications.
 I'm not an experienced programmer, and my work can (and most likely do) contain errors, mistakes and misconceptions.
 As I am still learning programming, trying to improve and widen my knowledge, any comments, recommendations and advices are welcome, as long as they are constructive and helpful.
+You can contact me via e-mail, I will try to answer them as soon as I have the opportunity.
 Thank you for your attention!

 ### Contact